justinmk/vim-sneak/README.md

   - *vertical scope* with `{number}s{char}{char}` restricts search column to 2× `number` size
   - always literal, for example `s\*` jumps to the literal `\*`

-### Bugs

-Sneak is built to be well-behaved and annoyance-free.
-If you find a bug, please report it, and perhaps include the output of:

-    :call sneak#debug#report()

-Sneak is tested on 100k+ line syntax-highlighted file, with Vim 7.2.330, 7.3, 7.4.

 ### Installation

 To install Sneak manually, just place the files directly in your `.vim` directory